jekyll/jekyll/docs/_posts/2017-10-19-diversity-open-source.markdown

 The problem that puts people off the most is incomplete or missing documentation, as revealed through GitHub's [open source survey](http://opensourcesurvey.org/2017).
 A very popular myth in programming is that good code explains itself, which might be true, but only for the person writing it.
 It's important, especially once you put your project out there for the world to see, to document not only your code, but also the process by which you maintain it.
 Otherwise, it's going to be extremely hard for newcomers to even figure out where to begin contributing to your project.

 Jekyll has [an entire section of its docs](/docs/contributing) dedicated to information on how to contribute for this very reason.
 Every documentation page has a link to directly edit and improve it on GitHub.
 It's also important to realize that not all contributions are code.
 It can be documentation, it can be reviewing pull requests, but it can also just be weighing into issues, and all of this should be recognized in the same way.
+At Jekyll, out of 397 total merged pull requests in the last year, __204__ were documentation pull requests!

 ## Create newcomer-friendly issues